momacs/pram/README.md

 # Probabilistic Relational Agent-based Modeling (PRAM) Framework

-A simulation framework that fuses relatinal probabilistic models and agent-based models.
+A simulation framework that fuses relational probabilistic models and agent-based models.
 This software is in the pre-alpha development stage, so feel free to play around with it, but keep in mind that it is constantly evolving and not all pieces may be working.

 ## Dependencies